 Y&T’s Preferred HSBC Rewards Credit Card: HSBC World Elite® Mastercard®

-Rewards earnings: Earn 3% in travel rewards on all eligible travel-related purchases and 1.5% in travel rewards on all other eligible card purchases.
+Rewards earnings: Earn 3% in travel rewards on all eligible travel purchases* (6 points per $1); 2% in travel rewards on all eligible gas, grocery, and drugstore purchases* (4 points per $1); and 1% in travel rewards on all other eligible purchases* (2 points per $1).

-Additional Perks: No foreign transaction fees, $100 annual travel enhancement credit, complimentary membership to Mastercard Airport Experiences provided by LoungeKey, travel insurance coverage
+Additional Perks: No foreign transaction fees, $100 annual travel enhancement credit*, complimentary membership to Mastercard Travel Pass provided by DragonPass, travel insurance coverage

 This offer is only available to residents of Canada other than the province of Quebec (Quebec residents eligible for separate offer).